saltstack/salt/doc/topics/cloud/parallels.rst

 Parallels Cloud Server is a product by Parallels that delivers a cloud hosting solution.
-The PARALLELS module for Salt Cloud enables you to manage instances hosted by a provider using PCS.
+The PARALLELS module for Salt Cloud enables you to manage instances hosted using PCS.
 Further information can be found at:

 http://www.parallels.com/products/pcs/